gabriel-estevam/gabriel-estevam/README.md

 I have Bachelor’s Degree in Computer Science at CEUNSP (2022).

-Currently I'm looking for an opportunity as software developer to put into pratice all I've been learning.

 ## Check out my Projects

-### Desktop System
+### Desktop Application
-1. <a href="https://github.com/gabriel-estevam/workshop-javafx-jdbc" target="_blank">CRUD using Java, JavaFX and MYSQL.</a><br>
+1. <a href="https://github.com/gabriel-estevam/workshop-javafx-jdbc" target="_blank">Employee registration</a>
+<br> A desktop application for register employees and departments using Java, JavaFX and MYSQL.
-This was my first desktop project using java in backend and frontend.

 ### Web Systems
-1. <a href="https://github.com/gabriel-estevam/tgi_frontend" target="_blank">Stock Management Application.</a><br>
+1. <a href="https://github.com/gabriel-estevam/tgi_frontend" target="_blank">Stock Management System.</a><br>
-During my senior year of college, we developed a system to manage the cleaning supplies stock of all local schools in Salto city.
+Software developed for Salto City Hall (Public Department) to manage the stock of all regional schools.
 The system brought improvements to the public department and optimized the user experience creating positive insights.<br>
-2. <a href="https://github.com/gabriel-estevam/controle-estoque-java-react" target="_blank"> EasyEstoque Web Application for Stock Management.</a> This project is a feature from [Stock Control System](https://github.com/gabriel-estevam/tgi_frontend) which I used other languages and frameworks.<br>
+3. <a href="https://github.com/gabriel-estevam/controle-estoque-java-react" target="_blank"> EasyEstoque.</a>
+<br>EasyEstoque is the ideal software for small and micro-enterprises to manage their inventory more easier.<br>

-### Mobile App's
+### Mobile Apps
-1. <a href="https://github.com/gabriel-estevam/crud-usuarios-rn" target="_blank">App using React Native and LocalStorage.</a><br>
-2. <a href="https://github.com/gabriel-estevam/react-native-projeto-tasks" target="_blank">TO-DO List using React Native</a> In this project I developed an App TO-DO List<br>
+2. <a href="https://github.com/gabriel-estevam/react-native-projeto-tasks" target="_blank">TO-DO List</a>
+<br>TO-DO List App is an application designed to enhance the organization of your tasks, making scheduling easier and more efficient.

 ### Games App
 1.  <a href="https://github.com/gabriel-estevam/chess-system-java" target="_blank">Chess System.</a><br>